lutzhamel/popsom7/README.md

 4. A number of easily accessible quality metrics for the self organizing map and the centroid based cluster model.

-Worked examples:
+Other documents:

 * For a worked Python example check this [notebook on Kaggle](https://www.kaggle.com/code/lutzhamel/clustering-with-python-popsom7).

 * For an example in R check this [notebook on Kaggle](https://www.kaggle.com/lutzhamel/customer-segmentation-with-soms).

+* The Python documentation can be found [here](https://github.com/lutzhamel/popsom7/blob/master/Python/man/documentation.md).

-For the Popsom description as part of CRAN check [here](https://CRAN.R-project.org/package=popsom7).
+* For the R documentation as part of CRAN check [here](https://CRAN.R-project.org/package=popsom7).